-Regular cleaning of filters (vacuuming or washing if necessary) at least every three months for a split system unit and disposable filters in a ducted system we advise to be changed over between 6 – 12 months, and a yearly service by a qualified technician before change of heating/cooling season is recommened.
+Regular cleaning of filters (vacuuming or washing if necessary) at least every three months for a split system unit and disposable filters in a ducted system we advise to be changed over between 6 – 12 months, and a yearly service by a qualified technician before the change of heating/cooling season is recommended.

 What is the heat pump defrost cycle and how can this be avoided?

 In heating mode a heat pump extracts heat from outside air and transfers it to inside your home to warm it.
 When the ambient temperature outside gets very cold (below 5 degrees), the moisture in the air freezes on the outdoor unit’s heat exchanger as the fan blows the air across it.
 A defrost cycle is simply the system recognizing that ice has formed or begun to form and automatically fixes this.

 How often will my system go into defrost mode?

 There are a number of factors that influence how often a unit will go into the defrost mode, including: